josephhilby/HackPlusPlus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Hack++ is a first-principles computer system built from the ground up, starting with hardware built with the elementary NAND logic gate and extending through an assembler, virtual machine, and operating system.
-The project follows the methodology outlined in the book [*The Elements of Computing Systems*](https://www.nand2tetris.org/book) (commonly known as nand2tetris).
+Hack++ is a first-principles computer system built from the ground up, starting with hardware designed with only the elementary NAND logic gate upto a functioning computer, and extending through an assembler, virtual machine, compiler, and operating system.
+The project follows the methodology outlined in the book [*The Elements of Computing Systems*](https://www.nand2tetris.org/book)
+(commonly known as nand2tetris).

 This project represents a full re-implementation and extension of the baseline Hack platform with an emphasis on:
 - Systems-level understanding
 - Clean architectural boundaries
 - Practical tooling (emulator, web UI, and test harnesses)

+<p align="right">(<a href="#Acknowledgments">see Acknowledgments, Dr. Nisan & Dr. Schocken</a>)</p>

 ### Requirements
 - Docker